7 Things to Do (or Not Do) After an Accident

 4) Listen to Your Doctor

-Note: if you think your doctor is suggesting things that seem abnormal or excessive, it’s okay to seek a second opinion.
-But in general, you don’t know medicine better than your doctor (even with Web MD at the your disposal).
+Note: If you think your doctor is suggesting things that seem abnormal or excessive, it’s okay to seek a second opinion.
+But in general, you don’t know medicine better than your doctor (even with WebMD at your disposal).

 5) Consult with an Attorney

-6) Plan your Finances
+6) Plan Your Finances

 Check out our article on how to recover financially after a car accident.